GetResponse/eslint-config-getresponse/README.md

    npx install-peerdeps --dev eslint-config-getresponse
    ```

-2. Add `"extends": "eslint-config-getresponse-base"` to your ESLint config.
+2. Add `"extends": "eslint-config-getresponse"` to your ESLint config.

 3. If you're using babel be sure to use [babel-eslint](https://github.com/babel/babel-eslint) as your parser.